 The risk of loss in trading securities can be substantial.
 You should therefore carefully consider whether such trading is suitable for you in light of your financial condition.
 No strategy, including asset allocation and diversification, can assure success or protect against loss.
 Stock investing involves risk, including loss of principal.
 Bonds are subject to market and interest rate risk if sold prior to maturity.
-Bond values will decline as interest rates rise and bonds are subject to availability and change in price.
-International debt securities involve special additional risks.
+International securities involve special additional risks.
 These risks include, but are not limited to, currency risk, geopolitical and regulatory risk, and risk associated with varying settlement standards.
 These risks are often heightened for investments in emerging markets.
-International debt securities involve special additional risks.
-These risks are often heightened for investments in emerging markets.
-The fast price swings in commodities and currencies will result in significant volatility in an investor's holdings.
+The fast price swings in currencies will result in significant volatility in an investor's holdings